A Pretty Penny

 ‘So I repeat,’ said Jimmy, ‘Where’s Chloe?’

 J.B said nothing.
-He shuffled uncomfortably in his seat and turned to the American, his eyes pleading for help, and thus confirming my suspicion that the American was indeed his bodyguard.
+He shuffled uncomfortably in his seat and looked at the American, eyes pleading for help.

-‘Stay there,’ said Jimmy, redirecting the gun towards the bodyguard.
+‘Stay there,’ said Jimmy, pointing the gun at the American.

 The bodyguard halted his advance and stared venomously at Jimmy.
 Satisfied that the bodyguard would heed his words, Jimmy turned his attention back to J.B.